aosabook/500lines/objmodel/chapter.md

 In practice, the descriptor protocol is quite a lot more complex.
 It also supports ``__set__`` to override what setting an attribute means on a per-attribute basis.
-Also, the current implementation is fudging things.
+Also, the current implementation is cutting a few corners.
 Note that ``_make_boundmethod`` calls the method ``__get__`` on the implementation level, instead of using ``meth.read_attr("__get__")``.
-This is necessary since our object model borrows functions and thus methods from Python, instead of having a representation for them where they use the object model.
-A more serious object model would have to solve this problem.
+This is necessary since our object model borrows functions and thus methods from Python, instead of having a representation for them that uses the object model.
+A more complete object model would have to solve this problem.